shpml/fundamentals/10_chapter/08_cheatsheet.md

 1) We will use the `createElement()` method to create a new element that can then be added to the page.
 When this node is created, it will be *empty*.
 This element will be stored in a variable.
 2) We will then add content to the element using the `innerHTML` or `textContent` properties we looked at in this unit.
 3) Now that our element has been created, we can add it as a child of an element using the `appendChild()` method.
-This will add an element as the last child of the parent element.
+This will add the element as the last child of the parent element.

 ```js
 var newListItem = document.createElement('li');